The CERA Wellbeing Survey April 2013 Report

 Self-reported wellbeing data identifies the prevalence and causes of stress, quality of life impacts, barriers and opportunities, impacts on social connectedness, satisfaction with the recovery and any positive impacts people are experiencing as a result of the earthquakes.

-97% of residents have experienced stress at least some time in the past year.
-Nearly a quarter indicate they have been living with this type of stress for most or all of the time over the past year.
+Three-quarters of greater Christchurch residents rate their quality of life positively, and 6% believe it to be poor.
+77% of residents have experienced stress at least some time in the past year that has had a negative effect on them.
+21% indicate they have been living with this type of stress for most or all of the time over the past year.

-The three most prevalent negative impacts experienced as a result of the earthquake were identified as: loss of recreational, cultural and leisure time activities; distress and anxiety associated with on-going aftershocks; and dealing with EQC or insurance issues.
+The three most prevalent negative impacts experienced as a result of the earthquake were identified as: dealing with EQC or insurance issues, making decisions about house damage, repairs and relocation, and loss of recreational, cultural and leisure time activities.

-The four most positive impacts as a result of the earthquakes were: pride in ability to cope under difficult circumstances; family’s increased resilience; renewed appreciation of life; and a heightened sense of community.
+The three most positive impacts as a result of the earthquakes were: renewed appreciation of life; spending more time together as a family and pride in ability to cope under difficult circumstances.

 Residents’ opinions were polarised as to whether or not they have confidence in the decisions being made by the agencies involved in the recovery, as were their views on the communications and information received.

-Wellbeing Survey reveals positive outlook - 20 Feb 2013 media release from the Minister for Canterbury Earthquake Recovery Minister Gerry Brownlee
+Wellbeing Survey reveals positive outlook - 20 February 2013 media release from the Minister for Canterbury Earthquake Recovery Minister Gerry Brownlee.